Exploring the Depth of the Jesuit Educational Tradition

 All submissions should be sent to jesuit.sources@bc.edu with the subject line “JEQ Manuscript Submission.”

-Submissions of scholarly essay manuscripts should be roughly between 4,000–8,000 words and are considered for publication online and in print.
+Submissions of scholarly essay manuscripts should be roughly between 5,000–8,000 words and are considered for publication online and in print.
 JEQ welcomes scholarly essay submissions that fit within the focus and scope of the journal.
 Since scholarly essays are peer-reviewed, manuscripts should be complete, including all notes, bibliographical references, tables, etc. and adhere to Chicago Manual of Style (17th edition) as close as possible.
-Each article should be accompanied by an abstract (150–250 words), which should state the principal conclusions of the paper, as well as three to five keywords for indexing purposes.
-Both abstract and keywords should be in English.
+Each article should be accompanied by an abstract (max 150 words), as well as three to five keywords for indexing purposes.

 Scholarly essays may include but are not limited to: